New Zealand closed the border to most travellers at 23.59 on Thursday, 19 March 2020.

 Keep calm.
-The team at Malcolm Pacific Immigration will keep you posted on the progress of any visa applications we are managing together along with any news on when the travel ban is lifted.
+The team at Malcolm Pacific Immigration will keep you posted on the progress of your application and any news on when this travel ban is lifted.

-Staff must not let their visas expire under any circumstances.
+Do not let your visa expire under any circumstances.
 Talk to us now.

-For staff holding a work visa our usual advice would be for those workers to find a new job as soon as possible and then we apply for a new work visa.
+Our usual advice would be to find a new job as soon as possible and apply for a new work visa.
 However, these are unusual times.
-At the very least a visitor visa application can be lodged so they remain lawfully in New Zealand while looking for new employment or to make plans to return home once border restrictions are lifted in their home country.
+At the very least a visitor visa application can be lodged to keep you lawfully in New Zealand to give you time to look for new employment or make plans to return home once border restrictions are lifted in your home country.

 INZ is getting advice from the government if they will allow flexibility for work visa holders to reduce working hours; change jobs/employers and any workers who cannot leave New Zealand due to border closures in their home country.
 Once we know more, we will pass on the news.

-Staff must not let their visas expire under any circumstances.
+Do not let your visa expire under any circumstances.
 Talk to us now.

 INZ are still processing residence applications.
 This will only change if the government direct INZ to close their New Zealand offices and at that stage processing is likely to be suspended until INZ staff can return to work.

 The New Zealand Government has strongly advised against any non-essential travel.
-They are travelling at their own risk and would be prevented from returning to New Zealand.
-Our advice is stay here until this situation settles down.
+You are travelling at your own risk and would be prevented from returning to New Zealand.
+Our advice is stay here until the situations settles down.